espresso/espresso/docs/Routing.md

 Sometimes you need some actions to perform on multiple controllers.

-To avoid repetitive typing, just put that actions into a module and include them in controllers:
+To avoid repetitive operations, just put that actions into a module and `import` them.

+Yes, `import`, not `include`, cause `include` are used to share helpers and included methods wont be treated as actions.

 ```ruby
 module MySharedActions